billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ## Making the switch evil

 If you haven't created the third and last VM, now is the time!
-Let's create the Proxy, the place our DPDK code will run on.
+Let's create the Proxy, the place where our DPDK code will run.

-Just create the VM and do the respective configuration we did on Alice and Bob.
+Just create the VM and configure it the same way we did on Alice's and Bob's VMs.
 Here is a quick recap:

 On the host: